tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/控制台指南/群组管理_intl_en.md

 2. Configure the following parameters in the "Add Group" dialog box that appears:
  - Group name: enter the name of the group.
 This is a required parameter with a maximum length of 30 bytes.
  - Group owner ID: enter the group owner ID.
 This is an optional parameter and you must enter a registered username.
  - Group type: set the group type.
-Supported group types are Private, Public, ChatRoom, AVChatRoom, and BChatRoom.
-For more information, see [Group Types](https://intl.cloud.tencent.com/document/product/1047/33529#.E7.BE.A4.E7.BB.84.E5.BD.A2.E6.80.81.E4.BB.8B.E7.BB.8D).
+Supported group types include Work, Public, Meeting, and AVChatRoom.
+For more information, see [Group system](https://intl.cloud.tencent.com/document/product/1047/33529#GroupType).
 3. Click **OK** to save the settings.
  When group creation is completed, you can see the group ID, group name, group owner, type, and creation time in the group list.